 How to store cannabis edibles

-If you’re wondering how to store edibles, in general, all edibles should be stored in a cool, dry, and dark place.
+If you’re wondering how to store edibles, in general, all cannabis edibles should be stored in a cool, dry, and dark place.
 It’s also super important to lock them away to keep them out of reach from children and pets.

 Softer edibles like gummies or caramels should be stored to minimize air exposure.
 For caramels or sticky edibles, it’s ideal to have each piece individually wrapped.
 You can put the edibles in air-tight containers like mylar bags or child-resistant squeeze top containers that many store-bought edibles come with.